sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can collect your own metrics in the browser by supplying JavaScript file(s).
 By default we collect all metrics inside [these folders](https://github.com/sitespeedio/browsertime/tree/master/browserscripts), but you might have something else you want to collect.

-Each javascript file need to return a metric/value which will be picked up and returned in the JSON.
+Each JavaScript file need to return a metric/value which will be picked up and returned in the JSON.
 If you return a number, statistics will automatically be generated for the value (like median/percentiles etc).

 For example say we have one file called scripts.js that checks how many scripts tags exist on a page.
 The script would look like this: